encarsia/encarsia.github.io/posts/application.en.rst

 Glade
 *****

-Glade is used as usual, main windows should be **GtkApplicationWindows*.
+Glade is used as usual, main windows should be *Gtk.ApplicationWindows*.
 As example the file from the `dialogue article <link://slug/dialoge>`_ is reused.

 GMenu
 *****